pawPatoes/Mayhem/README.md

 You probably shouldn't play these with Mayhem

 - POLTERWORX (that mod has its own systems and quirks which would be sisyphean to work around, along with conflicting content.
 You either play Mayhem or play POLTERWORX, sorry)
+- Trance (Mayhem overrides most colors for transcendence to work.
+If you want Trance, you'll need to disable Transcendence Effects)
+- Entropy (currently crashes when continuing a run.
+Will be fixed in the next update)

 *This list will be updated as you people try my stupid mod with other mods and experience the crashes for themselves*